krestjaninoff/speech-recognizer/README.md

-WavToMe is my modest attempt to implement text recognition app.
-Let's hope it will be successful!
+YAZZ (Yet Another Speech Recognizer) is my modest attempt to implement a text recognition application.

+So, let's hope it will be successful! :)

 Note this project has external dependencies:
 * libpng (can be installed as a separate library for both Linux and Windows);